MayCooper/Facial-Recognition-App/README.md

 # Known issues
 - Some issues that can be addressed in future projects:
   - Bright spots are considered faces sometimes
   - Some side faces not being picked up as a face
-  - Not every frame is picked up as a face
+  - Not every frame is picked up as a face (but this could depend on frame rate and tuning)
   - Some faces with strange masks on (i.e, Captain America mask) is not being detected as a possible face
   - A very-much covered face is undetectable, is it possible to create face detection with question marks for a human to review